NuGet/NuGetDocs/NuGet.Docs/Create/Creating-and-Publishing-a-Symbol-Package.md

 This will save your API key for both [NuGet.org](http://nuget.org) and [SymbolSource.org](http://symbolsource.org).
 When you publish to SymbolSource, it contacts the NuGet Gallery to verify that you are an owner of the project.

-You can push a symbol package separately, which will automatically choose [SymbolSource.org](http://symbolsource.org) as the target:
+You can push a symbol package separately, which will automatically choose the new SymbolSource.org [service](https://nuget.smbsrc.net/) as the target:

  	NuGet Push MyPackage.symbols.nupkg